 8. Cuteness Factor

 Faded coat or not, Cockapoos are still adorable dogs!
-If cuteness is a huge factor in your choice of dog, you still can’t go wrong with a Cockapoo.
-Cockapoos are tiny, cuddly balls of curly hair that are hard to ignore.
-And unlike some breeds, their cuteness doesn’t go away as they age.
+If visual appeal is a huge factor in your choice of dog, you still can’t go wrong here.
+In fact, their fluffy, teddy-bear features consistently rank them among the 7 most cute and adorable Poodle mixes you can adopt.
+They are tiny, cuddly balls of curly hair that are hard to ignore, and unlike some breeds, that cuteness doesn’t go away as they age.

 Final Thoughts